List of international rugby union tries by Israel Folau

 Israel Folau is a Tongan Australian international rugby union player.
 Folau started his international career with Australia (2013–2019) and primarily played as a fullback for them, however was deployed as a wing and also an outside centre as well.
 While Folau was playing for Australia internationally, he played for the New South Wales Waratahs in the Super Rugby.
-He made his international debut for Australia against the British & Irish Lions during their 2013 tour series, scoring the first try of the match, and of the game.
+He made his international debut for Australia against the British & Irish Lions during their 2013 tour series, scoring the first try of the match.

-After his contract with the Australian Rugby Union (ARU) was axed in 2019, Folau racked up a total of thirty-seven tries in seventy-three matches, and became the fourth highest try-scoring Australian player.
+Folau scored thirty-seven tries in seventy-three matches for Australia, and became the fourth highest try-scoring Australian player.

-In 2021, following eligibility changes made by World Rugby, Folau was eligible to play for Tonga.
-Folau changed allegiance to play for Tonga, and was selected to the Tongan squad for the 2022 Pacific Nations Cup.
+In 2021, following rule changes made by World Rugby, Folau was eligible to play for Tonga.
+Folau was selected to the Tonga squad for the 2022 Pacific Nations Cup.